 - 250 ml filtered water per serving

-- 12-16 gram of coffee grounds per serving
+- 14-16 grams of coffee grounds per serving

-When making 250ml of French Press coffee, you should use 14-16 grams of coffee grounds or use two tablespoons of coffee beans.
+For a 250ml cup, use 14-16 grams of coffee grounds or two tablespoons of coffee beans.

 Next heat the water in a kettle or stove.
 The best water temperature for French Press is 200 degrees.